popcornmix/omxplayer/README.md

 omxplayer(1) -- Raspberry Pi command line OMX player
 ====================================================

-OMXPlayer is a commandline OMX player for the Raspberry Pi.
+OMXPlayer is a command-line video player for the Raspberry Pi.
+This sends video data directly to the [OpenMAX](https://en.wikipedia.org/wiki/OpenMAX) accelerated graphics silicon and **does not require a desktop** or a window manager.
 It was developed as a testbed for the XBMC Raspberry PI implementation and is quite handy to use standalone.

 ## DOWNLOADING